Skip to main content

 • Virginia licenses cosmetologists, estheticians, nail technicians, massage therapists, and electrologists through the Virginia Department of Professional and Occupational Regulation (DPOR)

-• AVI is COE Accredited and SCHEV Certified, meaning students may qualify for federal financial aid and the GI Bill®
+• AVI is COE Accredited and SCHEV Certified, meaning eligible students may qualify for the GI Bill®

 • Nail Technician programs require just 150 hours in Virginia — one of the shortest paths to licensure in the state